azine/AzineHybridAuthBundle/README.md

 );
 ```

-Register the routes of the AzineEmailBundle:
+Register the routes of the AzineHybridAuthBundle:

 ```
 // in app/config/routing.yml